Nuno Brandão Costa is the Founder of Brandão Costa Arquitectos based in Porto, Portugal.

 He was nominated, along with Sérgio Mah, as curator of the Portuguese official delegation to the 16th Venice Architecture Biennale (2018).

-Nuno Brandão Costa will be a member of the LafargeHolcim Awards jury for region Europe in 2020.
+Nuno Brandão Costa was a member of the LafargeHolcim Awards jury for region Europe in 2020.